Skip to content

 • Is there an automatically created rule above it?

-When testing a new rule, reset the rule’s Usage Counter.
-This makes it easier to see whether the rule was actually hit during the test.
+When testing a new rule, reset the rule’s usage counter.
+This makes it easier to see if the rule was actually hit during the test.

 Step 2: Open Log Viewer

-Open the Log viewer in the top-right corner of the WebAdmin console.
+Open the Log Viewer at the top right of the WebAdmin console.

 Useful filters: